RobotUnion/rallf-js-sdk/README.md

 * Run `npm install rallf-js-sdk -g` to install the sdk and have access to global [commands]()

 ## Getting Started
-Now you can check the [Getting Started][docs:GettingStarted] guide to start developing :smiley_face_!
+Now you can check the [Getting Started][docs:GettingStarted] guide to start developing 🤖!

 <!-- ### Create simple Task
   1. Create an empty folder: `mkdir test-task && cd test-task`